 Why do we do this though?
 Why do we overlook the good people and pick the ones with problems?
 It’s all because of our own feelings of self-worth and self-love.
 If we don’t feel worthy of better, we are willing to take less, because we think it’s the best we can do.
 We tolerate and overlook so much in unhealthy relationships because we deeply believe we can’t do better, and that we are probably lucky just to have a relationship.
 I know because I’ve been there, in a very unhealthy relationship.
 You sometimes also get to the point of feeling you are “in too deep” at this point and can’t get out, whether it’s marriage, kids, property, finances – you feel tied to the other person in ways that feel inescapable.

-When I was married (and let me tell you that I knew on the day that I got married that I was making a mistake), I felt so trapped.
-He was controlling, manipulative, and completely narcissistic.
+When I was first married (and let me tell you that I knew on the day that I got married that I was making a mistake), I felt so trapped.
+He was controlling and manipulative.
 I was verbally beaten down and my self-esteem was at an all-time low.
 I really thought this was the best I could do, too.
 And the further the marriage went along (buying cars, homes, dogs, etc.), the more trapped I felt.

 Escaping the Rotten Strawberry